 You’ll still have to pay any difference in fare, or if the new ticket is cheaper you’ll receive an e-credit that can be used for future flights.

-If you must change the day-of, you’ll pay anywhere from $75 to $150 in change fees plus difference in fares.
+If you must change the day of travel, you’ll pay anywhere from $75 to $150 in change fees plus difference in fares.

 You can’t change a Basic Economy ticket, so you’d have to cancel (within 24 hours of booking).